|Family||80 genespawn, 1 clonespawn, 1 clone offshoot, 1 wife, 1 also.wife, 1 daughter, also.daughter, 1 also.offspring, 1 waifu|

 Yaijinden observes all angles of a situation before he acts, assessing values and beliefs of its movers and shakers, and only then manipulates others by their desires and hatreds to maximum effect.
 He toys with the wants of others, drawing them to either realize their cravings or consume themselves in hunger, whichever and whatever encourages active participation in their own lives.
 Even when others pay him back in suffering, the Widening Gyre holds neither grudge nor malice, for he learns from his defeats and becomes greater thereby.

 Yaijinden's Excellency may be used to subversively enlighten others, whether through education or by more martial means.
 His dynamic nature prevents him from using this Excellency to plan for the distant future, and he disdains battle unless that battle involves a closely-held personal ideological stake for either or both sides.
-Yaijinden also does not cause explicit, uninvited harm to the truly innocent.
+Yaijinden also does not cause certain, uninvited harm to the truly innocent.
 His Excellency may always be used to supplement studies into forgotten mysteries or Things That Should Not Be Known.

 Yaijinden Mythos Exultant